jeremydecola/Battle-Blues-Translation/README.md

   <img src="GRAPHICS/bb_poster.jpg" width=50%>
 </p>

+## Translation Procedure

-The text in this game is embedded in proprietary 3DO image/sprite .cel format files.
+Unlike other games where text is usually encoded and stored seperately from the game's graphics, the text in this game is embedded in proprietary 3DO image/sprite .cel format files.
 Modifying the game means modifying these .cel files.
 In order to extract the .cel files, modify them and rebuild the game to run on an unmodified 3DO bios, we can make use of the tools found in the TOOLS section of this repository:

 1. OperaFS: De-Compile (Select "ISO, BIN, NRG" and browse for the Battle Blues .iso or .img file)